frontity/frontity/.changeset/real-chicken-call.md

 "@frontity/html2react": minor
 ---

-Decode the HTML special characters in href attributes and map correctly from HTML attributes to react props
+- Decode all the HTML attributes that are strings.
+- Map correctly from some HTML attributes to their corresponding React props.